-The survey’s first component had respondents indicate the nature of their significant interpersonal relationships (i.e., whether a given bond could be considered casual, emotionally intimate, or unfailing in times of crisis).
-Subsequently, participants were asked to identify previously listed individuals who frequently caused them distress.
+The survey’s first component had respondents indicate the closeness of their significant interpersonal relationships (i.e., whether a given bond could be considered casual, emotionally intimate, or unfailing in times of crisis).
+Subsequently, participants were asked to identify previously-listed individuals who caused them frequent distress.

 Co-workers also ranked high on the list of difficult relationships, while friends and other less obligatory relationships ranked lower.

 “These are people with whom our lives are so complexly intertwined,” says Dr. Shira Offer, the study’s co-author, of why many of our closer ties are marked by regular tension.
 “Many are close family whom we need and even love; others we just can’t escape.
 Social norms do not allow us to simply walk away from them, however much this might be tempting to do sometimes.”

 Relationships in which an individual lent support or advice, but didn’t receive similar treatment in return, were most likely to result in unilateral dissatisfaction, the researchers noted.

 “The results suggest that difficult people are likely to be found in contexts where people have less freedom to pick and choose their associates,” explains Offer.

 Free spirits, take note: even if you’re able to pave your own path, ignoring social conventions in the process, you’ll still have problematic people in your life.
 Anything else just wouldn’t be life on Earth.

 Offer et al. published their findings in the journal American Sociological Review.

 - Supportive Relationships Breed Self-Confidence, Ambition, Study Finds